dreymonde/Placeholders/README.md

 })
 ```

-Actually, all other `UITextField` convenience is just a wrapper around this method.
+Actually, the `UITextField` convenience is just a wrapper around this method.

-To define your custom `animation` as, for example, `.pushTransition`, you can extend `UITextField.PlaceholderChange`.
-Here is, for example, how you can implement your own custom fade animation:
+But if you just want to make a custom `animation` as, for example, `.pushTransition`, you can extend `UITextField.PlaceholderChange`.
+Here is how you can implement your own custom fade animation:

 ```swift
 extension UITextField.PlaceholderChange {